UKHD-NP/atacseq_snakemake_new/README.md

 The `fastQC_trimmed_fastq` rule performs quality control checks on trimmed FASTQ files using FastQC.
 A MultiQC report (`multiQC_trimmed_fastq`) aggregates these QC metrics into a single HTML file for easy review.

 #### **7. Quality Control on BAM Files**
-The `fastQC_BAMs` rule assesses the quality of BAM files (e.g., duplication rates, coverage).
+The `fastQC_BAMs` rule assesses the quality of BAM files.
 A MultiQC report (`multiQC_BAMs`) consolidates these metrics alongside alignment statistics and peak-calling results.

 #### **8. Fragment Size Distribution**
 The `fragment_size_distribution` rule calculates fragment size distributions for each sample, which provides insights into nucleosome positioning and library complexity.
 A combined plot (`fragment_size_distribution_report`) summarizes these distributions across all samples.